RiverrFinance/Riverr-Vaults/README.md

 ## **Trading**

-<p>When trading on any market, the market calls the Liquidity Manager Canister to move the required amount of collateral from the user's account before opening a position.
+<p>When trading on any market, the market canister calls the Vault Canister to move the required amount of collateral from the user's account before opening a position.
 This ensures that the necessary collateral is secured for the trade.
 Note that only markets with the vault-specified token as collateral are supported.
 If the user is trading on leverage, it also locks up the amount specified as leverage if it is available.</p>

 ## **Leverage Provision**